El Rubius: Problems with the press and censorship, direct and hiatus (2016–2018)

-After surpassing 20 million subscribers in August 2016, Rubius made a big draw with a tweet reading "Limonada".
+After surpassing 20 million subscribers in August 2016, Rubius made a big draw with a tweet saying "Limonada".
 As of September 2019, it is the fifth most-shared tweet in history.
 In September, he uploaded a video criticising YouTube's system of new anti-censorship rules.
 There Rubius joked that he was going to have to change his style as "he didn't want to lose his partner and that he loved his money".
-However, during the video, he went on to break all the new rules imposed, with the video being demonetised and having an age restriction.
-A couple of weeks later, he uploaded another video denouncing that a new magazine dedicated to gossip about YouTubers he had leaked photos of himself and his partner on their vacations, declaring "I can't believe how this shit of continuing to invade people's privacy is still legal in the middle of 2016".
+However, during the video, he went on to break all the new rules imposed, with the video being demonetised and age-restricted.
+A couple of weeks later, he uploaded another video denouncing a new magazine dedicated to gossip about YouTubers that had leaked photos of himself and his partner on their vacations, declaring "I can't believe how this shit of continuing to invade people's privacy is still legal in the middle of 2016".
 In 2016, the HeYou Games company launched the YouTurbo video game for iOS and Android.
 There Rubius is a playable character along with other YouTubers, such as Willyrex, DaniRep, iTownGamePlay, TheGrefg, and more.

 In December 2016, he was part of the promotion of the film Passengers, making a video in collaboration with Jennifer Lawrence and Chris Pratt, protagonists of the film.
 Later, during an interview with Lawrence on Jimmy Kimmel's late night show, he and the video were mentioned.
 During 2016 and 2017 he participated in Spanish advertising campaigns of Fanta.
 In June he participated in the edition of the Club Media Fest in Mexico.
 In October he participated in the edition of the Club Media Fest in Peru.
 The third and last part of his comic series Virtual Hero was published in April 2017.
 It was entitled Virtual Hero III: La máscara del troll.
 In October 2017, El Rubius announced the production of Virtual Hero, an animated television series produced by Motion Pictures from Barcelona and Jaruyi studio from South Korea, together with Movistar+ and Zeppelin TV, based on his comic series.
 The plot follows the adventures of Rubius, who must free the 100 best gamers of Trollmask, a vengeful enemy, in a virtual world.